Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 In Busselton guests will have a chance to walk the jetty and foreshores.
 We will then be transferred in luxury coaches to the nearly Margaret River region for the first of our special events – a Night in the Vines experience at award-winning Leeuwin Estate.

 Celebrating the combination of fine wine, food, art and music, Leeuwin features an award-winning restaurant, cellar door and art gallery.
 The Estate is renowned for staging spectacular events and tonights “Winemakers Expedition Dinner” will be no exception.
 Guests will be treated to a walk in the vines and hosted winemakers tour of the cellar and gallery.
-The Horgan family and their team will then present a 4-course regional degustation dinner with matching wines from the Leeuwin Estate Art Series collection with introductions from the chef and winemakers.
+Enjoy a 4-course regional degustation dinner with matching wines from the Leeuwin Estate Art Series collection with introductions from the chef and winemakers.

 Today Coral Adventurer will steam across the Geographe Bay and back into the Indian Ocean heading South.
 We will make a mid-morning stop at Augusta Harbour for a visit to the striking Cape Leeuwin lighthouse.